What the 1987 Crash Still Teaches Long-Term Investors

 What Changed After Black Monday

-Following the crash, regulators and exchanges introduced “circuit breakers”—rules that temporarily halt trading when prices fall too far, too fast.
+Following the crash, regulators and exchanges introduced "circuit breakers"—rules that temporarily halt trading when prices fall too far, too fast.
+The first of these were formally implemented in 1988.
+The goal: give investors time to assess information calmly rather than react reflexively.

 Perspective Matters